polovinko1980/pyarrow-pandas-flattener/README.md

 - **`to_pandas_safe(table: pa.Table) -> pd.DataFrame`**: Converts a PyArrow table to a Pandas DataFrame with explicit type mapping to ensure compatibility.

-### Logging

-The module uses Python's built-in logging library to provide informative logs during the flattening process.
-The logs include the number of columns being flattened and performance metrics such as execution time and size of the resulting table.

 ### Example

 Here’s a complete example demonstrating the usage of the module: